Digital-Working-Group/voice-standardize/pydub/README.md

 # Voice Standardize: pydub

 This repository contains scripts that show examples of how to use [pydub](https://github.com/jiaaro/pydub) to standardize digital voice audio files with varying metadata to a standard format.
+The scripts can be run without [Docker](https://docs.docker.com/engine/install/) or with it.

 ## Installation

+### Without Docker

 Check your Python version:
 ```sh